Reflection as a teacher: reflect, reflect, reflect.

 Reflection as a teacher is a bit of a motto—reflect on experiences to better your instruction and connections.
 John Dewey stated, “We do not learn from experience… we learn from reflecting on experience.”
 We teachers are taught to reflect so we grow as educators.

 Still, we cannot drive ourselves crazy overthinking and overanalyzing ourselves.
 The longer you teach, the more you’ll be able to distance yourself from reflection as a teacher and yourself as a person.
 You are more than a teacher in life!

-For me, one of the benefits to blogging about education is that provides a platform for reflection with other educators.
+For me, one of the benefits to blogging about education is that provides a platform for reflection with other educators, sometimes with controversial education beliefs.
 In this post, I’ll walk through my thought process for reflection as a secondary teacher.

 As another year closes, I’ve spent time reflecting on successes and challenges with students and my own children.
 Reflecting, learning what works and doesn’t.
 Here are my ideas.

 Explain that every student has different goals, and that is ok.

 Just as every student brings varying life experiences and abilities, they will have varying goals.
 I’ve known this, but lately I explain this to students.
 Spending a few minutes at the start of a new session or unit pays off later.

 I remind students to think back to the goal that fits them as individuals.
 Are they working toward a personalized goal?
 Are they making improvements?
 Don’t compare your journey to someone else’s journey; you need to do this, that person that.
 I normally approach public speaking and writing papers with goals.
 Now I’m implementing goal setting into ACT review, reading, and grammar too.